Weather-Station-Software/live-weather-station/readme.txt

 * the Netatmo station (all modules)
 * all stations supported by softwares like Cumulus, Weather Display, WeeWX, etc. (so, yes, stations from Davis, La Crosse, Oregon Scientific, RainWise, etc. are supported)
 * all stations published on Weather Underground (regardless which model it is)
-* all geolocated stations from OpenWeatherMap
+* all geolocation from OpenWeatherMap

 If you want, Weather Station can send outdoor data, at a 10 minutes frequency, to the following services: